General statement of handling policies

 In relation to the GDPR, you also have the following rights:

 - To request rectification of data that are inaccurate or out of date;

 - To erasure of your data (known as the “right to be forgotten”);

 - To object (where we process your personal data for our legitimate interests or for direct marketing purposes);

 - To restrict the way in which we are dealing with and using your data;

-- To request that your data be provided to you in a format that is secure and suitable for re-use (known as the “right to portability”);
+- To request that your personal data be provided to you or a third party in a structured, commonly used and machine-readable format and for such data to be transmitted to another organisation (known as the “right to portability”);

-- To lodge a complaint with a supervisory authority (Dutch Data Protection Authority).
+- To lodge a complaint with a competent supervisory authority.

 All these rights are subject to certain safeguards and limits or exemptions.
 To exercise any of these rights, contact us in writing at firstname.lastname@example.org.
-We will process your request within a reasonable time and, if appropriate, respond in full no later than one month from our receipt of the request.
 We may ask for additional information necessary to confirm your identity and process the request before processing the request in full.
-Requests will be denied in instances where an exemption in the GDPR or another law applies.

-Please check this Policy each time you consider giving your personal information to us.
+Please check this policy each time you consider giving your personal data to us.